mainnet-cash/mainnet-docs/docs/src/tutorial/README.md

 ::: tip What is TestNet?
 Where to get TestNet money and a wallet?

 `TestNet` is where you test your application.
 TestNet money has no price.
 Opposite of TestNet is `MainNet`, which is what people usually mean when they talk about Bitcoin Cash network.
-You can get free TestNet money [here](https://faucet.fullstack.cash/).
+You can get free TestNet money using the `getTestnetSatoshis()` call (see below) or [here](https://faucet.fullstack.cash/).

 If you need a wallet that supports the TestNet, download [Electron Cash](https://electroncash.org/) and run it using `electron-cash --testnet` flag.
 For example, on MacOS that would be:

 `/Applications/Electron-Cash.app/Contents/MacOS/Electron-Cash --testnet`

 :::